resourced/resourced/docs/contributors/README.md

 **Q: How to run tests?**

-There are a few ways to do run tests:
+There are a few ways to run tests:

 1. Inside docker container:
     ```bash